AvaloniaUI/avalonia-docs/versioned_docs/version-0.10.x/guides/developer-guides/macos-development.md

 Your build platform will recompile the code and since it's target independent, it will build the native (ie: Mac) version and link all the Mac target DLLs for .Net Core 6.0 and AvaloniaUI.

-The following instructions are for more advanced builds such as having a proper Mac app bundle or of you need better intergration with native MacOS.
+The following instructions are for more advanced builds such as having a proper Mac app bundle or of you need better intergration with native macOS.

 ## Native code